misson20000/twili/README.md

+# Twili

 [![AppVeyor build status](https://ci.appveyor.com/api/projects/status/vfgm34q4lf29ctaq/branch/master?svg=true)](https://ci.appveyor.com/project/misson20000/twili/branch/master)
 [![Travis build status](https://travis-ci.org/misson20000/twili.svg?branch=master)](https://travis-ci.org/misson20000/twili)

-# Twili

 Twili is a debug monitor/bridge for homebrew applications running on the Nintendo Switch.

 The debug monitor aspect of it aims to provide a sane solution for stdio and logging, and to ease development by generating crash reports.
 The debug bridge aspect aims to provide similar utilities to [ADB](https://developer.android.com/studio/command-line/adb), allowing fast and convenient sideloading and filesystem access.

+## Supported Firmware Versions

+Version | Support
+-|-
+1.0.0 | Tested partially working
+2.0.0 | Expected working
+2.1.0 - 2.3.0 | Expected working
+3.0.0 | Tested working
+3.0.1 - 4.0.1 | Unknown
+4.1.0 | Unknown
+5.0.0 - 5.0.1 | Unknown
+5.0.2 | Unknown

-# Running and Usage
+# Installation

-The currently recommended way to use Twili is to use Hekate to load twili_launcher.kip.
-Next, you will have to connect to the stdio console.
-Recent versions of the Linux kernel have a driver built in, so Linux users only have to do `minicom -D /dev/ttyUSB0`.
-Use `Ctrl-A U` to fix the carraige returns.
-Alternatively, `twik` can be used.
-Once Twili is able to write over the stdio console, it will bring up the USB interface.

-Once the USB interface is up, you need to run `twibd`.
-Twibd supports hotplugging Twili devices, so you can leave it running.
-Twibd will create a UNIX socket in its working directory.
-You can use `twib` in the same directory to send commands to `twibd`, and, in turn, send them to `twili`.
+The currently recommended way to use Twili is to use Hekate to load `twili_launcher.kip`.
+I suggest that you build the latest version of Twili from source, but I understand that lots of people don't want to do that.
+You can download the latest version of `twili_launcher.kip` from the [latest test build](https://github.com/misson20000/twili/releases/tag/t6).

+You will also need `twib` and `twibd`.
+These are somewhat easier to build than twili, if you don't have a libtransistor toolchain set up.

+If you're running Arch Linux, you can install [twib-git from the AUR](https://aur.archlinux.org/packages/twib-git/).
+This package installs twibd as a systemd service, so you're ready to launch Twili and start using `twib`.

+If you're not running Arch Linux, you can download `twib` and `twibd` from the [latest test build](https://github.com/misson20000/twili/releases/tag/t6).
+Twibd will likely need to be run as root to grant permissions for USB devices and /var/run, but with udev rules, you can run it as a normal user.
+You will need to leave twibd running in the background.

+Windows support is experimental.

 ## Twib Usage